top of page

 For the wagons, the auxiliary heaters are very rare and there seems to have been a number of different versions.
 Someday I would like to have a complete story of the -15C wagon heaters in Canada, but until I do, you can see some of them on the fantastic nuancierDS.fr website, HERE and HERE

 By 1965 Citroën finally offered their own rear view mirror for ID19's and wagons that met USA/Canadian requirements.
-This mirror was listed in the parts books and is identified by DM 551-3a (still unique for North American cars, Euro 1965 ID's/wagons used DM 551-3e).
-Frankly, it looks just like other mirrors used on DS's in this era but due to the unique part number, something must have been different!
+This mirror was listed in the parts books and is identified by DM 551-3a (still unique for North American cars).
 But this mirror only lasted a year and by 1966, they changed it again!

 Screenshot 2022-11-28 at 9.06.09 AM.png